 If it is easy to hold in, this means you can strengthen the concentration of coffee next time.

 Take in as much of the liquid as your body will allow.
 Two cups is an average, everyone is different, and your ability to hold more will improve with practice.

 Once the time has passed, move to the toilet and release the liquid.

 Separate the enema bag and hose, rinse them thoroughly, and wash the plastic tube tip with hot water and soap.

 If you use a stainless steel enema bucket, wash it with soap and water to prevent the acidity of the coffee from degrading the metal.

 Some people like to run some hydrogen peroxide through the bag and hose after washing it.
 If you do so, make sure to rinse it well with water afterward so no peroxide goes into your intestines the next time.

 Hang the hose and bag/bucket in a warm dry place until they are completely dry.
 Store in a dry location.

-Tips and common issues
+Tips and common issues with coffee enemas

 To best activate the vagus nerve, the enema should be very difficult to hold so that you suppress the urge as long as you can.
-Over time, you do this by saturating the solution with enough coffee to the point where it’s a challenge to hold.
-The amount of coffee will be different for everyone.

 I write in more depth about vagal nerve function in my brain book, Why Isn’t My Brain Working?
 In addition, I invite you to check out my online brain health course, Save Your Brain — the Six Week Rescue Plan.
 The course guides you step-by-step through the same brain health strategies that I use with my patients.